Psalm 134

 Introduction

-Psalm 134 is the last of the fifteen Songs of Ascents (Psalms 120–134), a collection of pilgrimage hymns used by Israelites traveling to Jerusalem for the great festivals.
+Psalm 134 is the last of the fifteen Songs of Ascents (Psalms 120–134), a collection of pilgrimage hymns sung by Israelites traveling to Jerusalem for the great festivals.
 As the final psalm in the collection, it functions as a closing benediction — a brief, two-part liturgy of blessing that rounds off the whole ascent journey.
-It is the shortest of the Songs of Ascents, only three verses, yet what it lacks in length it compensates in theological density.
-The psalm captures a moment of mutual blessing: the pilgrims who are about to depart call out to the priests and Levites who maintain the night-watches in the Temple, urging them to bless the LORD even through the hours of darkness; and the priests in turn pronounce a blessing on the departing congregation in the name of the LORD who made heaven and earth.
+At only three verses, it is the shortest of the group, yet its brevity carries real theological weight.
+The psalm captures a moment of mutual blessing: the pilgrims about to depart call out to the priests and Levites maintaining the Temple night-watch, urging them to bless the LORD even through the dark hours; and the priests in turn pronounce a blessing on the departing congregation in the name of the LORD who made heaven and earth.

 The Congregation's Call: Bless the LORD by Night (vv.
 1–2)